 That's a critical point: The Maillard reaction starts with a somewhat limited set of proteins and sugar molecules, and, as these bond and mix over time, more and more new molecules are added to the equation.
 It's kind of an incestuous molecular orgy, when you stop to think about it.
 (Gross!
 And also...yum!)
 These promiscuous molecules mix and match over and over, billions and trillions of times per second, on the surface of a food, forming a growing, recursive, recombinatory aroma and flavor engine.

 This engine is influenced by temperature, time, and pH—all things that home cooks can control.
-If you want to make lots of flavor and aroma compounds, just raise the pH a little with baking soda (as Kenji does to make quick-caramelized onions for his Pressure Cooker French Onion Soup).
+If you want to make lots of flavor and aroma compounds, just raise the pH a little with baking soda.
 Looking for a crisp, browned crust?
 Just lower the pH with a little acid, or increase the temperature.
 Want a little of both?
 Frying in fats gives you the best of both worlds.

 But...Why Do We Like It?

 Let's think about the humble potato for a moment.
 A raw potato, most of us would agree, is pretty unappealing.
 Sure, you can eat a raw potato, and it won't hurt you—after all, it's just a large lump of concentrated starch, and starch is energy that's essential to our survival.
 But, thanks to the twists and turns of our evolution, we humans can no longer efficiently digest that raw spud.
 Our digestive system would struggle to break down a potato's complex starches into simpler ones, and it would fail to extract many of the nutrients hidden inside.
 Cooking breaks down the starches and unlocks those nutrients, improving their ability to be absorbed into our bodies.